arodriguez-20199620/arodriguez-20199620/README.md

 ![Anime Banner](https://i.imgur.com/EOdnwEX.png) <!-- Replace this link with one to an anime-themed image -->

-## 🌟 Desarrollador Fullstack con Pasión por el Frontend 🌟
+## 🌟 Fullstack Developer with Passion for Frontend 🌟

 ### 🌸 About Me:
 Welcome to my GitHub profile!
 I'm a fullstack developer with a passion for frontend development.
 I love creating engaging and functional user interfaces, and I have experience on both client and server side.
 I am always learning and exploring new technologies to improve my skills and contribute to exciting projects.